 Snapshot: Founded in 1999, the Magna Carta Steamship Company operates a single vessel, LORD OF THE GLENS, a 27-cabin mini cruiser outfitted with classic interiors, on five- and seven-night cruises, April to October.
 One-way trips operate between Inverness and Oban via the 60-mile Caledonian Canal or between the coastal community of Kyle of Lochalsh and Inverness.
 All three ports have train connections to the rest of Scotland, and south to England and Wales.
 Some mid-summer dates are chartered out to Lindblad Expeditions

-Ship, Year Delivered & Passengers: LORD OF THE GLENS was originally built in Greece in the 1980s and then rebuilt for the present owners in the year 2000, 54 passengers.
+Ship, Year Delivered & Passengers: LORD OF THE GLENS was originally built in Greece in the 1980s and then rebuilt for the present owners in the year 2000, taking 54 passengers.

 Passenger Decks: 4 and no elevator.